- What is an eBill statement?

 - eCheck – electronic check payments (ACH debit from your checking or savings account) may be remitted through the eServices site with no fee added.
 Please verify with your banking institution, particularly credit unions, that your savings account will allow ACH debits. (top)

-- The College of William and Mary has partnered with Flywire to make your international payments safe and easy.
+- William & Mary has partnered with Flywire to make your international payments safe and easy.

 - Flywire allows you to pay from almost any country and any bank.
 Click or go to : wm.flywire.com to make your payment. (top)